Integer colorings with no rainbow 3-term arithmetic progression

 \section{Introduction}

-Two fundamental topics in extremal combinatorics are counting discrete structures that have certain properties and analyzing the typical properties of them.
+Two fundamental topics in extremal combinatorics are counting discrete structures that have certain properties and analyzing their typical properties.
 One of the major problems, dating back to the 1970s and initiated by Erd\H{o}s, Kleitman and Rothschild \cite{ErKR}, is to determine the number of $H$-free graphs on $n$ vertices and establish their typical structure.
 We refer to \cite{BLPS,BMSW,KOTZ,MoSa} and references therein for related results.
 In the setting of integers, this problem was introduced by Cameron and Erd\H{o}s \cite{CaEr} who studied the number of subsets of positive integers satisfying some constraint.
-We refer to \cite{BLST18} for the number of sum-free subsets, to~\cite{BaLS} for the number of subsets with no $k$-term arithmetic progression, and to~\cite{LiPa} for results on multiplicative Sidon sets.
+We refer to \cite{BLST18,Gre,Sap} for the number of sum-free subsets, to~\cite{BaLS} for the number of subsets with no $k$-term arithmetic progression, and to~\cite{LiPa} for results on multiplicative Sidon sets.

-In the context of colored discrete structures, Erd\H{o}s and Rothschild \cite{Erd74} raised the question which graphs on $n$ vertices admit the maximum number of $r$-edge-colorings without a monochromatic subgraph $H$.
+In the context of colored discrete structures, Erd\H{o}s and Rothschild \cite{Erd74} asked which graphs on $n$ vertices admit the maximum number of $r$-edge-colorings without a monochromatic subgraph $H$.
 This Erd\H{o}s-Rothschild problem was extended to edge-colorings of graphs with other forbidden color patterns.
-For example, the number of rainbow triangle-free $r$-edge-colorings of complete graphs and their typical structure were determined in \cite{BaLi,BaBH}.
+For example, the number of rainbow triangle-free $r$-edge-colorings of complete graphs (also known as Gallai colorings) and their typical structure were determined in \cite{BaLi,BaBH}.
 This problem can also be generalized to other discrete structures.
 Hoppen, Kohayakawa and Lefmann \cite{HoKL} studied the Erd\H{o}s-Rothschild extension of the celebrated Erd\H{o}s-Ko-Rado theorem.